Toggle menu

 Doors

-All doors that open to the escape route (that are required to be kept locked) shall be fitted with a type of lock that can be easily and quickly opened from the inside without the use of a key
+All doors that open to the escape route (that are required to be kept locked) shall be fitted with a type of lock that can be easily and quickly opened from the inside without the use of a key.

 Shared houses and non-shared houses

 In a shared house, doors opening to the escape route need to be solid and of traditional construction.
 Panels must not be less than 3mm, and not broken or defective.
 Composite, hollow panel (egg-box) doors (on the escape route) are prohibited.
+A 30 minute fire door is required to any part of the kitchen that opens to the escape route, bedrooms or communal rooms.
+A 30-minute fire door must comply with BS 476: Part 22 (1987) and BS 476-31-1:1983 and BS 8214: (2016).
+Fire door specifications are detailed below:

 Bedsits